ianhellstrom/rtfd/source/sql/plans.rst

 The hashes are sometimes not uniformly distributed, generally because of an outer join for which all nulls are hashed to the same value, which leads to some PSPs receiving a larger-than-average share of data.
 As a consequence, the remainder of PSPs are idle most of the time.

+.. _sql-adaptive:

 Adaptive Query Optimization
 ===========================
 An important new feature in Oracle Database 12c is `adaptive query optimization`_, which consists of two components: adaptive plans and adaptive statistics.
 The optimizer's statistics collector has the ability to detect whether its cardinality estimates are different from the actual number of rows seen by the individual operations in the plan.
 If the difference is significant, then the plan or a at least a portion of it can be modified on the fly to avoid suboptimal performance of the initial execution of a SQL statement.
-Plans are also automatically re-optimized, which means that *after* the initial execution of a SQL statement and *before* the next execution of the same statement, Oracle check whether its estimates were off, and if so determines an alternative plan based on corrected stored statistics.
+Plans are also automatically re-optimized, which means that *after* the initial execution of a SQL statement and *before* the next execution of the same statement, Oracle checks whether its estimates were off, and if so determines an alternative plan based on corrected, stored statistics.

 Statistics feedback allows re-optimization based on erroneous cardinality estimates discovered during the execution.
 Tables without statistics, queries with multiple filter predicates on a table, and queries with predicates that include complex operators are candidates for statistics feedback; if multiple filters on columns that are correlated are issued, then the combined data can become skewed as compared to the original data, which is something the optimizer is not aware of before the execution of the statement.

-You can see whether a statement can be re-optimized by querying ``V$SQL``: the column ``IS_REOPTIMIZABLE`` holds the information you seek.
+You can see whether a statement can be re-optimized by querying ``v$sql``: the column ``is_reoptimizable`` holds the information you seek.
-The next time you execute the statement a new plan will be generated, for which the flag ``IS_REOPTIMIZABLE`` will be ``N``.
+The next time you execute the statement a new plan will be generated, for which the flag ``is_reoptimizable`` will be ``N``.
 Similarly, joins can be adapted at runtime; only nested loops can be swapped for hash joins and vice versa.

 Oracle Database 12c also introduced another distribution method for the parallel execution of queries: ``HYBRID HASH``.